thorasine/ssc-flairbot/README.md

 In the following years, Summoner School's founder put out a call for somebody to try to solve the flair system's problem: verifying contributors in a systematic way.

-This application is the result of that effort.

 ## How it works

 Reddit users visit the site and are prompted to sign in using their Reddit account.
 Reddit's OAuth 2.0 protocol allows the site to verify that